 Treatments for refractory or relapsed Hodgkin include high dose chemotherapy with stem cell transplantation.
 People who are not good candidates for transplantation or who have not been helped by it may benefit from treatment with the biologic drug brentuximab (Adcetris).

 Preparing for Side Effects before TreatmentPreventing Infection

 Both the disease and some of the treatments suppress the immune system, increasing the risk for infections.
 Widespread, life-threatening infection is a particular danger if the spleen has been removed and both radiation and chemotherapy are administered.
-People with HD who have had a splenectomy should be vaccinated against pneumococcus, meningococcus, and Haemophilus influenza bacteria before receiving treatment.Preserving Fertility
+People with HD who have had a splenectomy should be vaccinated against pneumococcus, meningococcus, and Haemophilus influenzae bacteria before receiving treatment.Preserving Fertility

 If you may wish to have children in the future, you should ask your cancer team about fertility-preserving treatments.
 It is very important to have these discussions before cancer treatment starts.
 The American Society for Clinical Oncology (ASCO) has guidelines for the best fertility preservation methods for males and females with cancer.
 For men, ASCO recommends banking and freezing sperm (sperm cryopreservation) for later use in assisted reproductive therapies.

 For women, egg (oocyte) cryopreservation is recommended.
 This procedure involves harvesting and freezing a woman's eggs (oocytes), and can be followed by in vitro fertilization and freezing of embryos for later use.
 It requires several weeks of pre-treatment with ovarian stimulation drugs, so timing is very important.
 For women who will receive radiation therapy to the pelvic region, a surgical procedure that moves the ovaries out of the path of radiation (ovarian transposition) can also help preserve fertility.